Table of Contents

 Then you are at the end of Lake Josephine, which also concludes segment 1 of the trail.
 This segment is reasonably flat and relatively easy.

-Segment 2 features rocky path, stunning valley view and Grinnell Lake
+Segment 2 features a rocky path, a stunning valley view, and Grinnell Lake

 For this segment, the trail is winding around Grinnell Lake in the distance, you overlook the lake from different angles.

-However, before you know it, you are back on a rocky path with mountain & valley view.
-You see glacier covered mountain and waterfalls or creeks from the melting glacier.
+However, before you know it, you are back on a rocky path with mountain & valley views.
+You see glacier-covered mountains and waterfalls or creeks from the melting glacier.

 This rock overlook area which provides a stunning view culminates, also a perfect spot for water and picture stops.
-This concludes segment 2 of the trail.
+This concludes segment 2 of the trial.

 Segment 2 is slightly more challenging compared to segment 1 of the trail, but still OK.
 Nevertheless, after having hiked for two hours, you felt exhaustion kick in and took extra strength to lift your legs to climb the hill.

-Segment 3 of Grinnell Glacier Hike features rocky path, waterfalls and Grinnell Lake
+Segment 3 of Grinnell Glacier Hike features a rocky path, waterfalls, and Grinnell Lake

 At the beginning of segment 3 of Grinnell Glacier Trail, you will see a rocky area with beautiful waterfalls.
-Big rocks with flat surface serve as wonderful sitting area.
-It is a popular spot for snack/water break.
+Big rocks with flat surfaces serve as a wonderful sitting area.
+It is a popular spot for snack/water breaks.
 By now, you are halfway through the one-way trail.

-Most of the elevation occurred in the second half of the trail, or segment 3 and 4 as I describe it.
+Most of the elevation occurred in the second half of the trail or segments 3 and 4 as I describe it.
 The hiking becomes increasingly challenging.

 One of the highlights of this segment is the waterfall in the middle of the trail.